 Static Amniotic Membrane Culture

 The main goal of this study was to determine the seeding efficiency and proliferation of SW-620 cells seeded and cultured on the surface of decellularized human amniotic membrane.
-The amniotic membrane cancer cell cultures are critical proof-of-concept experiments that will potentially lead to more extensive investigation of the use of the human amniotic membrane as a 3D in vitro cancer model.
-The experiments presented include visual images of the membrane and are able to confirm the proliferation of SW-620 cancer cells on the surface of the membrane.
+The amniotic membrane cancer cell cultures are critical proof-of-concept experiments (Figures 4 and 9) that will potentially lead to more extensive investigation of the use of the human amniotic membrane as a 3D in vitro cancer model.
+The experiments presented include visual images of the membrane (Figures 5-8) and are able to confirm the proliferation of SW-620 cancer cells on the surface of the membrane.
 From the top down view, cells can be viewed forming a monolayer on the surface of the membrane.
 Media changes that often pose cell detachment if cell adhesions are weak, did not seem to impact the adhesion or growth of the cancer cells on the surface of the amniotic membrane.
 Increasing the extent of the culture period can help to determine if cells are able to eventually organize into a small tumor on the human amniotic membrane.

 Colon cancer tumors begin as small polyps on the surface of the lining of the colon.
 This is a flat, long environment since the mucosa of the colon extends along the circumference and length of the colon.
 The human amniotic membrane can physiologically resemble this flat environment.
 The possibility of seeding healthy colon endothelial or mucosal cells on the membrane first and then introducing the colon cancer cells may even be able to accelerate the tumorigenesis process and allow the exploration of colon cancer cells with healthy cells residing in that microenvironment and may be critical in tumor formation or metastasis.

+Figures 5 and 6 depict images of the decellularized amniotic membrane over the five day culture period.
+Figure 5 represents the membranes that were seeded with SW-620 cells and Figure 6 shows the membranes that were not seeded with cells.
+Cells appear as rounded shapes with slightly darker nuclei.
+Cells can be seen proliferating in a monolayer in Figure 5.
+The images of the membranes that were not seeded with cells only display the surface architecture of the membrane and do not contain any rounded cell shapes.
+This signifies that there was no cross contamination of cells to the control membranes.
+Figures 7 and 8 provide a view of the amniotic membrane before the day 5 sample was taken (on day 5) zoomed at 20X magnification.
+Figure 7 depicts the control membrane and Figure 8 depicts the membranes seeded with SW-620 cells.
+Cells in Figure 8 can be differentiated from the surface architecture of the membrane in Figure 7 in that the cells appear as consistently small and rounded figures.
+The surface of the membrane appears irregular in shape and not small, round shapes.
+The cell monolayer in Figure 8 is nearly confluent, which is a promising result in the proliferation of SW-620 cancer cells on the amniotic membrane.